Qworg/DRMax/FeatureRequests.md

 - Less Maximized Options
  - Show number of skills per option
  - Show the nearest 5

+- Advanced Profession Solver
+ - Pick an AP, let the solver show you how to get there

 - ~~Separate Strain List data~~  Complete!